romland/wurm-cinematics/README.md

 # Friya's Cinematics
+A client-side for Wurm Unlimited that assist you in making better looking video content.

 This is a few years after that fact and I recall there being a site with documentation accompanying this mod, sadly it's nowhere to be found.